SigNoz/signoz/CONTRIBUTING.md

 ### Conventions to follow when submitting commits, PRs
 We try to follow https://www.conventionalcommits.org/en/v1.0.0/

 More specifically the commits and PRs should have type specifiers prefixed in the name.
-[This](https://www.conventionalcommits.org/en/v1.0.0/#specification) should give you a better idea
+[This](https://www.conventionalcommits.org/en/v1.0.0/#specification) should give you a better idea.

+e.g. If you are submitting a fix for an issue in frontend - PR name should be prefixed with `fix(FE):`

 Feel free to ping us on #contributing or #contributin-frontend on our slack community if you need any help on this :)